drahciry/C-CPP/README.md

 **June 10, 2025**
 * Added examples of control structures (`switch-case`, `for`, `while`, `do-while`).
-* Established programs covering the fundamental knowledge of C/C++.
+* Established programs covering the fundamental knowledge of C.
 * Initialized the repository with programs covering basic to intermediate concepts.